-Starting a Face Painting Business, What You’ll Want to Know
+Starting a Face Painting Business, Here’s What to Know

 Face Painting Business Overview:

 Body painting is a form of art, considered by some as the most ancient form of art.
-Body painting is temporary, painted onto the human skin, and lasts from a few hours to a few weeks.
+The paint is temporary and lasts for a few hours.

 Actors and clowns around the world have painted their faces and bodies for centuries.